dlstreamer/pipeline-server/client/README.md

 DELETE http://localhost:8080/pipelines/object_detection/person_vehicle_bike/94cf72b718184615bfc181c6589b240c
 ```

-# Using HTTPS with Pipeline Client
+### Using HTTPS with Pipeline Client

-To use Pipeline Client together with HTTPS, the request must provide `--server-address` with a https address and `--server-cert` with the server certificate.
+To use Pipeline Client together with HTTPS, the request must provide `--server-address` with a https address and `--server-cert` with the server certificate as a configuration option to configure the client with the server certificate.
+This is handled by `pipeline-client.sh` and is set as an Environment variable to `pipeline_client.py`.
 Below is an example:

+#### --server-cert
+Specifies a certificate for HTTPS.
+This information is added to each request to run on HTTPS with the given certificate.
+This example makes pipeline_client.sh use HTTPS by setting `--server-address` and `--server-cert`

+This adds an Environment variable `ENV_CERT` and `REQUESTS_CA_BUNDLE` to accomodate for self-signed certificates.
+These environment variables can be ignored if you are not using self-signed certificate.

 ```sh
 $ client/pipeline_client.sh run object_detection/person_vehicle_bike https://github.com/intel-iot-devkit/sample-videos/blob/master/person-bicycle-car-detection.mp4\?raw\=true --server-address https://localhost:8443 --server-cert samples/nginx/cert/server.crt